Jeremgrr/my-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Developer Goals for 'ItsStockBro'

+## Current Development

+- Implement onClick for each vehicle which opens individual Vehicle page
+- Implement Reviews & Comment Section for Individual pages
+- Complete Search bar to search between vehicles in the Database

+## Future Developement
+- Implement Login/Logout for Accounts
+- Allow Users to Post their personal Vehicles
+- Like Feature for user uploaded posts
+- Comment Feature for user uploaded posts
+-
+-